MES Challenges: Cost and Implementation

 - Example: Automotive Industry

-A car manufacturer investing in MES had to purchase advanced servers, license proprietary software, and hire experts for setup, which added up to millions of dollars in initial expenses.
+A car manufacturer investing in MES had to purchase advanced servers, license proprietary software, and hire experts for setup.
+The initial expenses ran into millions, requiring board-level approval and phased funding.

 2. Maintenance and Upgrades